 Fall foliage combined with fewer tourists makes Fall an ideal time to visit Partnachklamm.

 Winter is possibly the most dramatic time to visit Partnach Gorge.
-The water freezes, creating frozen cascades of icicles.
+When temperatures are low enough (0 °C or lower), the water freezes, creating frozen cascades of icicles.

 Early Spring is the most risky time to visit the gorge.
 Snowmelt may cause authorities to close the gorge for safety reasons.

-You can purchase Partnach Gorge tickets with cash or by credit card.
+You can purchase Partnach Gorge entrance tickets with cash, or by credit card.

 The ticket machines are located close to the gorge entrance.